andikrueger/AzureCP/Configure-AzureCP.md

 </system.net>
 ```

-This configuration is required for the following services, on all SharePoint servers of the farm:
+This configuration must be set on the following processes, on all SharePoint servers of the farm:

 * SharePoint sites that use AzureCP
 * SharePoine central administration site
 * SharePoint STS located in 16\WebServices\SecurityToken
 * SharePoint Web Services root site
 * SharePoint Timer service (if necessary, create file owstimer.exe.config in 16\BIN)

 ### Configure the proxy for Windows processes